Gladstone Commercial Fundamentally Outperforming Peers

 Prior to the crisis and continuing through it, industrial REITs trade at substantially higher multiples than office which trades at a slightly higher multiple than retail.

-We think this sector spread largely makes sense given the fundamental outlooks for each of the sectors.
+We think this sector spread largely makes sense, given the fundamental outlooks for each of the sectors.

-It seems odd, however that GOOD which is hybrid industrial/office traded at such a discount to O and ADC which are vast majority retail.
+It seems odd, however, that GOOD which is hybrid industrial/office traded at such a discount to O and ADC which are vast majority retail.

 The market was not properly reflecting the superior property types of GOOD.
 This mispricing was only exacerbated by the crisis as GOOD fell more than its relatively more expensive peers.

-Gladstone Commercial is now trading at 9X LTM FFO which we view as extremely opportunistic relative to O and ADC trading at 15.1X and 21.5X respectively.
+Gladstone Commercial is now trading at 9X LTM FFO, which we view as extremely opportunistic relative to O and ADC trading at 15.1X and 21.5X, respectively.
 We believe the multiples should be closer to in parity.

 Based on property type, GOOD should trade at a premium, but this benefit is balanced out by its slightly higher leverage (41% debt to capital) and smaller size.
 Thus, we think all 3 of these REITs should be trading at close to the same multiple as each other.